-Prescription Drug Abuse and Reform
+• Prescription Drug Abuse and Reform

 ABI recognizes the serious negative impact opioid misuse can have on the health and safety of employees and workplaces.
-ABI supports efforts to reduce opioid misuse, abuse and addiction, and to educate the public, employers and employees about the dangers of the same.
+ABI supports efforts to reduce opioid misuse, abuse, and addiction and to educate the public, employers and employees about the dangers of the same.
 Further, ABI supports reasonable restrictions on any prescription such that employee needs are accommodated but controls are put in place to prevent misuse, abuse and addiction.

-Synthetic Urine
+• Synthetic Urine

-ABI supports legislation to ban the sale or use of synthetic urine in the state of lowa.
+ABI supports enforcement of current lowa law that bans the sale or use of synthetic urine in the state.